Legal name changes in Nevada can be accomplished in three different ways:

 3.2.
 Complete the paperwork

-The petitioner needs to complete a “Petition for Change of Name” and file it with the local district court.
+You need to complete a “Petition for Change of Name” and file it with the local district court.
 The petition requires the following information:

 - date of birth